 - Maintain as a living document.

-You can use just a pencil and paper to do an FMEA, although Minitab's Companion process improvement software has a built-in FMEA form that shares data with process maps and other forms you'll need for your project, making it easy to complete:
+You can use just a pencil and paper to do an FMEA, although the Minitab Workspace® toolkit for process and product excellence has a built-in FMEA form that shares data with process maps and other forms you'll need for your project, making it easy to complete: